EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 He smirked.
 “Looks like I’m older than you”

 “Are you lost or something?”
-He asked.

-“I’m waiting for my mom”.
+“I’m waiting for my mom.”

-“I see”, the boy took a seat beside me as if it was natural, plopping himself down.
+“That sounds boring.”
+The boy took a seat beside me as if it was natural, plopping himself down.
 He was a whole head higher than me.

-“This is boring, wanna go play instead?”
+“Yeah this is boring, wanna go play instead?”
 It hadn’t even been a full minute before he said something.

 “My mother said to not go with strangers.”

 Victoria didn’t tell me this but the point still stands, I think. *She* didn't really exude a sense of confidence.
 Besides, playing?
+That did sound fun.

 “I’m not a stranger, I know your name and you know mine.
 Oh I know.”
 He rummaged through his bag, eventually pulling something wrapped in paper.

 “My dad told me to give a gift to someone to make them your friend.
 Here take one”

 It was hard-candy.
-Sugar was supposed to be pretty rare so how did this kid get some?
+I hadn’t had sugar in a while, it was supposed to be pretty rare so how did this kid get some?
 Not passing up this opportunity, I unwrapped one and popped it into my mouth.
-The sweetness felt like it was burning my mouth.
-It had been a while since I had some sugar.
+My mouth felt like it was burning as the sweetness enveloped my mouth.

-Smiling, he said.
+He smiled.
 “There, we’re now friends”

 “Is that how that works?”
 I snuck another piece into my mouth.

 “Hey, don't take all of them\!”
 Tsk, he took them away.

-“Don’t click your tongue at me\!”
+“Don’t click your tongue at me…”

-“Who’s this Esther?
+“Who’s this, Esther?
 A new friend?”
 My mother was finished with her shopping.

 “Yeah, he gave me some candy".

 “Did he now?
 Well thank you for that”.
 Victoria gave him a smile.

 “O-oh it was no problem, my lady.
 My name is Eric.
 I live over there”.
-His face nearly turned into the same color as his hair.
+He was already on his feet, his face turning red like his hair.

 “Oh my\!
 My lady?”
 She looked happy.

+He had a dumb expression on his face.
 “Mom, can I go play with Eric for a bit?”

-“Hmm”, she looked around at the guards, “just meet us by the fountain on the next bell, okay?
-I will go find your father in the meanwhile”
+“Hmm” She turned to look at the guards.
+“Make sure to meet us by the fountain on the next bell, okay?
+Eric, can I offer you this mission?”

-“You heard her, lets go Eric”
+“Of course\!”

+“Eric, let's go.”

 “Huh?
 Oh, sure”

-I took the lead with Eric in tow while my mother gave us a wave.
-You shouldn't smile like that to other men besides father, I pouted.
+Eric went after me after giving my mother a farewell.
+I saw that she was waving at us when I turned around.
+My cheeks filled with air as I walked a little bit faster.

 “Hey where are you going, that’s the wrong way”

 “Really?
-Where are we even going?”
+I don’t even know where I am going.”

-“Weirdo” Eric gave me a funny look.
+“Weirdo.”
+Eric gave me a funny look.
 “This way.
 All the kids play over there.”

 Snaking around some alleys and streets, we arrived into a clearing, where a group of kids were chatting and running around.